What is Gestational Diabetes Mellitus (GDM)?

 What happens if the test shows that I have GDM?

-You will be given an appointment to attend a session to teach you how to use a blood sugar kit to monitor your sugar levels at different time points within the day (pre-meals, two hours after meals and at bedtime).
+You may be given an appointment to attend a session to teach you how to use a blood sugar kit to monitor your sugar levels at different time points within the day (pre-meals, two hours after meals and at bedtime).
 You will also be referred to a dietician for dietary advice.
 A blood test (HbA1C) that assesses the average blood sugar level over a three-month period will be performed.